Buy a House: Understand the Contract for Deed Option

 If Seller doesn’t follow through then they have breached the contract with the lender.
 For that reason alone, Buyer, make sure you have the lender’s consent in place before signing that Contract for Deed purchase.

 Buyer don’t get discouraged.
 It doesn’t mean all Contract for Deed sale are through Seller.
 There are Contract for Deed Lenders out there who specifically focus on Buyer group like yourself.
 It’s harder for consumer to find these lenders and not many agents know of them either but they do exist.

-The typical terms these lenders looks for are similar to what the Seller would look for.
+The typical terms these lenders look for are similar to what the Seller would look for.
 A typical minimum of 10%-20% down.
-Interest are anywhere between 1% – 2.5% higher than the current market rate (as of 2018).
-Terms normally run on a 5 years balloon
+Interest rates are anywhere between 1% – 2.5% higher than the current market rate (as of 2018).
+Terms normally run on a 5 years balloon.

-For real estate professionals and Buyers, you don’t need to go looking for Sellers who is willing to sell on a contract if you’re working with the lender who accept Contract for Deed loan.
+For real estate professionals and Buyers, you don’t need to go looking for Seller who is willing to sell on a contract if you’re working with the lender who accepts Contract for Deed loan.
 You can look at any property on the market, negotiate your offer just as you were to shop for one on a traditional buying method.
-For agent, check with the lender to see how they preferred the contract to be written up when present to the selling side
+For agent, check with the lender to see how they preferred the contract to be written up when present to the selling side.

 For Buyer, you will go through the normal buying process but when it’s time to close, the process will get handle a little different than the traditional closing.
 The closing on the property will go through the Title Company just like any other.
 Buyer will pay for closing service but they will not pay for Contract for Deed Lender closing cost.